Pfizer/BioNTech vaccine appears effective against mutation in new coronavirus variants -study

 Dormitzer said another mutation found in the South African variant, called the E484K mutation, was also concerning.

-The researchers plan to run similar tests to establish whether the vaccine is effective against other mutations found in the British and South African variants and hope to have more data within weeks.
+The U.S. researchers plan to run similar tests to see whether the vaccine protects against other mutations found in the British and South African variants and hope to have data within weeks.

 The variants are said by scientists to be more transmissible than previously dominant ones, but they are not thought to cause more serious illness.

+Paul Hunter, a professor in medicine at Britain’s University of East Anglia, said “the jury is still out on the impact of the South African variant on vaccine efficacy.”

+Deborah Dunn-Walters, a professor of immunology at Surrey University in Britain, said it was “reassuring” that Pfizer is closely monitoring variants.

-Scientists said the results of the study would help calm concerns that people will not be protected by vaccines being given to millions of people around the world in the fight against the pandemic, which has killed more than 1.8 million people and roiled economies.
+Ongoing testing will be needed, experts said, to allay concerns about whether vaccines being given to millions of people in the fight against the pandemic will protect them as the virus mutates.
+COVID-19 has killed more than 1.8 million people worldwide.

-But they cautioned that more clinical tests and data are still needed to come to a definitive conclusion.

-“This is good news, mainly because it is not bad news,” said Stephen Evans, professor of pharmacoepidemiology, London School of Hygiene & Tropical Medicine.
+“The evidence is not conclusive but there is a lot to indicate that the existing MRNA vaccines do cover the new variants.
+That is the good news,” Andreas Bergthaler, principal investigator at the Research Center for Molecular Medicine of the Austrian Academy of Sciences in Vienna.

 TESTS AND TWEAKS

-AstraZeneca, Moderna and CureVac are also testing whether their shots work against the fast-spreading variants.
-They have said they expect them to be effective, but the timing of those studies are not known.
+AstraZeneca, Moderna and CureVac are also testing whether their shots will protect against the fast-spreading coronavirus variants.
+They have said they expect them to be effective, but have not said when study results will be published.

 A senior British lawmaker expressed concerns in an interview on Friday that COVID-19 vaccines might not work properly against the South African variant.
 He was not responding to questions about Friday’s data.

-The Pfizer/BioNTech vaccine and the one from Moderna Inc, which use synthetic messenger RNA technology, can be quickly tweaked to address new mutations of a virus if necessary.
+The Pfizer/BioNTech COVID-19 vaccine and the one from Moderna Inc, which use synthetic messenger RNA technology, can be quickly adapted to address new mutations in the coronavirus if necessary.
 Scientists have suggested the changes could be made in as little as six weeks.

-“It may be necessary to tweak the vaccine over time,” she said.

-Reporting by Michael Erman; Writing by Josephine Mason; Editing by Bill Berkrot, Edwina Gibbs and Timothy Heritage
+Additional reporting by Kate Kelland in London and Doug Busvine in Berlin ; Writing by Josephine Mason; Editing by Bill Berkrot, Edwina Gibbs and Timothy Heritage

 Our Standards: The Thomson Reuters Trust Principles.